EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 &emsp;&emsp;&emsp; c. **<font color="brown">ST3</font>**: 1-5 cell types and 3-7 cells per spot.

 * **3\_ST\_methods**: Comprised of standalone R/Python scripts, one for each deconvolution method and shell/batch scripts to execute the R or Python scripts in parallel for multiple instances in a removal scenario, <font color="blue">provided the required computational power is available</font>.
-Six of the eight methods are *R-based*, while two are *Python-based*.
+Six of the eight methods are *R-based* (CARD, RCTD, SCDC, MuSiC, Seurat, SPOTlight), while two are *Python-based* (cell2location, Stereoscope).
 The Python-based methods <font color="blue"> expect GPU support </font>.<br>
-&emsp;&emsp;&emsp; The resulting deconvolution results for each removal scenario are available in the respected directory (for instance, the _**rm1**_ directory refers to the removal scenario for removing one cell type from scRNA-seq reference data).
+&emsp;&emsp;&emsp; The resulting deconvolution results for each removal scenario are available in the respective directory (for instance, the _**rm1**_ directory refers to the removal scenario for removing one cell type from scRNA-seq reference data).
 See below the overview of removal scenarios and total reference datasets in each scenario. <br>
 &emsp;&emsp;&emsp; 1. **<font color="brown">rm0</font>** - removal of _**no**_ cell types from reference data | one reference dataset <br>
 &emsp;&emsp;&emsp; 2. **<font color="brown">rm1</font>** - removal of _**one**_ cell type from reference data | 13 reference datasets <br>
 &emsp;&emsp;&emsp; 3. **<font color="brown">rm2</font>** - removal of _**two**_ cell types from reference data | 5 reference datasets <br>